Introduction

 Importance of Inspection

-A thorough visual inspection of your spark plugs can reveal a wealth of information about the condition of both the plugs and the engine itself.
-Recognizing signs of wear or buildup can help prevent larger engine issues and maintain optimal performance.
+Doing a careful visual check of your spark plugs can reveal important information about their condition and your engine’s health.
+Spotting signs of wear or buildup helps you prevent major engine issues and keeps your vehicle running well.

 How to Conduct a Visual Inspection